ga-curriculum/security-research-lab/investigate-a-real-world-incident/README.md

 The goal is to create a comprehensive case study of the incident that covers the attack details, the impact, and the lessons learned.
 This case study will form a key part of your final report.

-By the end of this exercise, you should have a deep understanding of how your chosen attack method has been used in a real-world incident.
-You'll have insights into the tactics and techniques used, the impact of the attack, and the challenges of detecting, responding to, and recovering from this type of incident.
+By the end of this exercise, you should deeply understand how your chosen attack method has been used in a real-world incident.
+You'll have insights into the tactics and techniques used, the attack's impact, and the challenges of detecting, responding to, and recovering from this type of incident.